When Prophecy is Preoccupied with Images, Numbers, and Symbols

 Wednesday, September 12, 2018

-5 WARNING SIGNS THAT PROPHETIC MINISTRY IS BEING ABUSED
+5 WARNING SIGNS THAT PROPHETIC MINISTRY HAS GONE AWRY

 Winston Churchill once said, “Those who do not learn from history are doomed to repeat it.”
 This is especially true of the church where the same mistakes have been made generation after generation concerning revival and the prophetic.